Menu

 2. Where We're Headed (2036)

-The problem isn't going away.
-In fact, it's accelerating.
-According to HRSA-backed projections, 402,000 full-time RNs will be missing by 2036.
+The problem isn't going away — in fact, it's accelerating.
+According to HRSA projections, 402,000 full-time RNs will be missing by 2036.
 California alone accounts for 106,000 of those gaps, followed by Texas, Georgia, North Carolina, New Jersey, and Washington.
-That's not counting the 1.2 million new nurses the Institute of Medicine says we'll need by 2030 to support growing demand and an aging workforce.
+This does not include the 1.2 million new nurses the Institute of Medicine estimates will be needed by 2030 to meet growing demand and replace an aging workforce.

 Nursing Shortage by State - 2036 Projections